Essential Businesses Map

 Residents in Santa Clarita can seek relief on their utility bills from Southern California Edison and SoCalGas.
 Both utility providers have suspended disconnections for non-payment and are offering account holders flexible payment options for those impacted financially by COVID-19.
 Please visit Southern California Edison and SoCalGas for more information.

 The California Department of Motor Vehicles continues to provide essential services to Californians by mail, through online services and via available kiosks.
-All field offices in California are temporarily closed to the public as of March 27, 2020.
-Visit the DMV online to see available services.
+All field offices in California reopened on June 9, 2020, though some services may be unavailable.
+Visit the DMV online to confirm available services before going in person.

 Free Meals for Children